Judge wins AL MVP in runaway; Goldschmidt takes NL prize

 Yordan Alvarez of the World Series champion Houston Astros finished third.

-”It’s a great honor.
-But it isn’t just about me,” Goldschmidt said. ”I mean, there’s been so many people that have helped me.”
+“It’s a great honor.
+But it isn’t just about me,” Goldschmidt said on MLB Network.
+“I mean, there’s been so many people that have helped me.”

 San Diego Padres third baseman Manny Machado finished second with 291 points after getting seven first-place votes and 13 seconds.

-Nolan Arenado, teammates with Goldschmidt on the NL Central champion Cardinals, came in third with 232 points.
-Arenado was picked first on one ballot, second on two and third on 15.
+Goldschmidt’s teammate with the NL Central champion Cardinals, third baseman Nolan Arenado, came in third with 232 points.
+He was picked first on one ballot, second on two and third on 15.

-Goldschmidt gave the Cardinals their 18th MVP, second among big league teams to the Yankees (21).

 Now a free agent, Judge broke the AL record of 61 homers set by Yankees slugger Roger Maris in 1961.